koneke55/sk.github.io/_pages/about.md

 ## Current Work

 I currently serve as **Co-Founder & CTO** at Super DataInsights & AI Scientists Innovations, where I lead research initiatives in computer vision and multimodal AI systems.
 My work focuses on vision-language models and advanced computer vision algorithms (ViT, DTFR), with the goal of publishing in top-tier conferences and journals.
+# TODO: Update this section as current work evolves
+# TODO: Add links to company websites if applicable

 Concurrently, I work as a **Data Analyst** at ObjectWays Technologies (Chennai), contributing to NLP and speech-to-text systems for financial services, achieving 90% accuracy in French language processing using BigQuery SQL, ETL pipelines, and tools such as Amazon SageMaker and vTensorAct Studio.